Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 Duration: 3

 Now that we have the basic concept understood, we will install the UDFs needed for all the other data types.
 After they are installed we will test them all out.
 Get your copy + paste muscles all warmed up...

+> Note: Since this approach to tokenization includes the use of metadata stored along with the value, values for Float and Number data types will require some space for this metadata.
+This means Floats can be no larger than 9 digits, and Number data types will require 5 of the digits to store metadata (which will always appear to the right of the decimal point).
+If you intend to use this demo with any data aside from the demo data provided, then please take care to review these requirements to ensure it meets your needs.

 > Note: if you stopped earlier and came back to continue, be sure you have set the same envirnoment (*i.e.* used the same role, database, schema, and warehouse - as well as setting the keys up again so they are in the session variables).
 Otherwise you may get different results.